kartoza/docker-pg-backup/README.md

 ## Backing up to S3 bucket
 The script uses [s3cmd](https://s3tools.org/s3cmd) for backing up files to S3 bucket.

+You need to specify the following environment variables backup to S3

 * `ACCESS_KEY_ID` Access key for the bucket
 * `SECRET_ACCESS_KEY` Secret Access key for the bucket
 * `DEFAULT_REGION` Defaults to 'us-west-2'